-The Our Performance site provides timely and accessible child protection performance data.
+The Our Performance site provides timely and accessible performance data about the family support and child protection system.

-Child protection data is organised according to the child protection system framework.
-This depicts the main pathways a child or young person follows while in the child protection system, the key departmental and whole-of-government responses at each stage of the continuum, as well as the desired outcomes for children and young people while in the system.
+Family support and child protection data is organised according to the family support and child protection system framework.
+This framework depicts the key services and supports available in the family support system, and the main pathways a child or young person follows while in the child protection system.

 The aim of intake is to determine the most appropriate response to concerns received about harm or risk of harm to a child.